Symptoms of Anxiety & Depression Disorders

-There is a wide range of symptoms indicating the presence of mental health issues, often termed mental health ‘disorders’, such that affect your mood, thinking and behaviour.
+There is a wide range of symptoms indicating the presence of mental health issues, including for anxiety and depression, often termed mental health ‘disorders’, which can affect your mood, thinking and behaviour.

 Examples of mental health disorders include depression, anxiety disorders, schizophrenia, eating disorders and addictive behaviours.

 Many people have mental health concerns from time to time; most, thankfully, are a short-term issue experienced as a result of events in one’s life.
 But a mental health concern can become a mental illness when ongoing signs and symptoms cause frequent stress and affect one’s ability to function normally.

 Generally, a mental health concern will be considered a problem if symptoms last for 14 days or more, or are recurrent, or are immediately, partly or wholly, debilitative.
 Of course, mental illnesses vary in degrees of severity sometimes transitory, sometimes causing psychosocial disability requiring long-term support.*

 Indeed, a mental health disorder and related symptoms can make you miserable and can cause problems in your daily life including at work and in your personal relationships.
 The good news is that in most cases such mental health disorders can be managed and ultimately overcome psychotherapy.* Learn more about psychotherapies >>

 If you are experiencing any of the following symptoms over a period of a few weeks, or otherwise for shorter periods in a reoccurring and regular pattern, it might be time to seek out professional help.
 While it is never too late to seek out professional help, the sooner you do the better the possibility of assisting you alleviate your suffering.

 These symptoms could indicate a mental health concern

 - You constantly feel stressed and/or anxious – in a state of panic or near panic: